 Furthermore, the data points of all three investigated frequencies overlap.
 This suggests that the strain-at-failure is not dependent on the frequency tested.
 Given the fact that the minimum stress applied for each test was kept constant at 2 MPa, the strain-at-failure can be defined as a function of the maximum stress in each fatigue test.

 The idea of a strain-at-failure is related to the concept of critical strain.
 Each plastic material has a critical strain level εcrit.
 In the case of fibre reinforced plastics, the critical strain level is further dependent on the fibre orientation.
 The critical strain represents a border, below which a material will only experience reversible (elastic) deformations no matter how long the material is subjected to a load.
-If a material experiences strains in excess of the critical strain (ε>εcrit) irreversible (plastic) deformations can occur.
+If a material experiences strains in excess of the critical strain (ε>εcrit), irreversible (plastic) deformations can occur.
 Critical strains have been shown to be independent of the type of load (static, cyclical, uni- or multiaxial) as well as the temperature and other environmental influences.
 A graph depicting the critical strain line as well as the flow strain line is shown in figure 30.
 The flow strain line is based on the same concept as the critical strain line, except for the fact that it is dependent on the load conditions, time, temperature, and environmental influences.
 Figure 31 depicts the strain progression of a cyclically tested material compared to a statically tested material.
 The critical strain is the same, but dynamically tested materials are likely to reach the critical strain more rapidly due to specimen heating [MHM+11].

 During fatigue tests, mechanical properties such as strain or dynamic stiffness tend to follow a pattern similar to the creep progression seen in quasi-static tests.
 In creep tests, three characteristic stages of creep are observable (shown in figure 32).
 In the primary stage, the rate of creep decreases.
 The rate of creep is constant in the secondary stage before increasing again in the tertiary stage.
 The time-strain curves for quasi-static tests according to [WK I Skript] are shown in figure 33.
 They indicate that a material will have achieved a higher strain at the point of failure the higher the load is.

 Although this theory describes quasi-static material testing, the strain progression of a sample of fatigue tests display very similar tendencies.
 Figures 34 and 35 show a selection of strain progressions from the fatigue tests (5 Hz specimens were selected).
 The strain progressions are noticeably similar to those shown in figure 33 – the strain-at-failure is highest for the highest loads.
 The time axis was normalized to allow a side-by-side comparison of the strain progression depending on the maximum stress.
-The degree to which the temperature increase due to high stress and frequency affects the strain progression is not regarded, as there is no comparative data from isothermal tests.
+The comparison disregards the degree to which the temperature increase due to high stress and frequency affects the strain progression, as there is no comparative data from isothermal tests.

-Besides the correlation between strain-at-failure and maximum stress, the increase in strain appears to be an indication for an accumulation of plastic deformations and micro-damages to the material.
+Besides the correlation between strain-at-failure and maximum stress, the increase in strain points to an accumulation of plastic deformations and micro-damages to the material.
 Furthermore, the strain-at-failure seems to be independent of the frequency (in the range of frequencies tested).
 Based on the observable, load-dependent strain-at-failure as well as analysis of the strain progression of fatigue tests, strain was selected as the basis for the new damage accumulation model (NDAM).
 The development of the model as well as its validation are described in the following section.

 Development and Evaluation of New Damage Accumulation Model